RavenbornJB/kafka-spark-labs/README.md

-# Lab 6: Writing to Kafka with code
+# Lab 7: Reading from Kafka with code

 ### Disclaimer